Alejandro-CrzB/fincompare/README.md

 Copiar
 Editar
 http://78.13.85.189/
 Replace 78.13.85.189 with your EC2 Elastic IP or custom domain.
-You should see the minimal landing page with fields for Monto (amount) and Años (years).
-Enter a principal amount (e.g., 10000) and a horizon (e.g., 10) then click “Compare Returns”.
+You should see the minimal landing page with fields for Amount and Years.
+Enter a principal amount (for example, 10000) and a horizon (for example, 10), then click “Compare Returns”.

 Usage
 1. Web Interface